BANK OF AMERICA

-Bessant serves on the board of trustees for the University of North Carolina at Charlotte, one of the fastest growing in the UNC system.
+Bessant serves on the board of trustees for the University of North Carolina at Charlotte, one of the fastest-growing universities in the UNC system.
 She sits on the advisory board for the Ross School of Business at the University of Michigan and is lead director for Florida Blue, formerly Blue Cross and Blue Shield of Florida.
 She is the immediate past chair for the board of directors of Foundation for the Carolinas, one of the largest community foundations in the United States.